pramnora/Ada/README.md

 # History

-The Ada programming language was named after the first lady programmer called: Lady Ada Lovelace,
+The Ada programming language was named after the first lady programmer called: Lady Augusta Ada Lovelace(1915-1952),
 -(who was, also, the illegimate daughter of the famous poet: Lord Gordon Byron)-;
-she worked on programming Charles Babbage 'mechanical' computers, namely: The Analytical Engine/The Difference Engine.
+she worked on programming Charles Babbage (1791-1871) 'mechanical' computers, namely: The Analytical Engine/The Difference Engine.

 Ada, is also used by the American DoD/department of Defense.